30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Ross Graham & Hawks Head Lookouts

-At the eastern furthest National Park entrance from town, you’ll find two panoramic viewpoints at Ross Graham Lookout and Hawks Head Lookout.
-These spots don’t attract as many visitors as the Skywalk and Nature’s Window at the closer entrance to town, and offer a tranquil way to experience different viewpoints of the gorge.
+At the easternmost National Park entrance from town, you’ll find two panoramic viewpoints at Ross Graham Lookout and Hawks Head Lookout.
+These spots don’t attract as many visitors as the Skywalk and Nature’s Window at the closer entrance to town, but offer a tranquil way to experience different viewpoints of the gorge.

 Note: The following attractions are located on the coastal cliffs section of the National Park and do not require an entrance fee.